Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 We’ve heard from friends that Fun Baja also does a good job.

-Because their tours start in La Paz, their trip cost is also less than Cabo Expeditions, Baja Charters and Cabo Adventures above.
-(Transportation from Cabo isn’t included in the price.)
+As their tours also start in La Paz (like #4 and #5 above), their trip cost is also less than Cabo Expeditions, Baja Charters and Cabo Adventures above.

-Manta offers a full-day tour which combines two activities – whale shark swimming in La Paz and scuba diving with playful sea lions.
+Manta offers a full-day tour which combines two activities – whale shark swimming in La Paz and scuba diving (or snorkeling) with playful sea lions.
 It includes transportation from Cabo San Lucas.

 (We’ve gone scuba diving in Cabo San Lucas with Manta – they’re very good.)